 Broadland is working to meet 9 commitments for Homes for Cathy, which are helping to shape and develop our policies and practices on ending homelessness.

-Find out how we have been raising awareness of homelessness with our February 2019 sponsorship of Creative Matters – Living with Homelessness – a month-long creative arts programme in conjunction with the Theatre Royal Norwich.
+- 2019 – Sponsored Creative Matters – Living with Homelessness – a month-long creative arts programme in conjunction with the Theatre Royal Norwich.

 - 2018 – Sponsored a performance of Priority Need, a new play by Cardboard Citizens, in the nave of Norwich Cathedral.
 Priority Need was a ‘sequel’ to Cathy Come Home, picking up on many of the issues around homelessness in a contemporary setting.
 The performance was part of a weekend of events to highlight local homelessness at Norwich Cathedral, including a sponsored sleepout in the cloisters, an address at Choral Matins by Michael Newey, and a film about the links between domestic violence and homelessness.